-I am a PhD student in Computer Science at Stanford University, where I work with Jure Leskovec on scaling software systems for Graph Neural Networks (GNNs).
+I am a PhD student in Computer Science at Stanford University, where I work with Prof. Christos Kozyrakis on scaling software systems for Large Language Models (LLMs).

 My broad research interests include distributed systems and cloud computing – in particular, I am interested in the system-side problems associated with learning, deploying, and operationalizing machine learning models at scale.